praghus/platfuse/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the Platfuse Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [email@example.com](mailto:email@example.com).

 ## How Can I Contribute?